LHF is a small organisation;

 we use our resources to help organisations working with the homeless.

-But we have a small and perfectly formed team of permanent staff, supported by some associates and an active and influential board.
+But we have a small team of permanent staff, supported by some associates and an active and influential board.
 Read about them here.

 A brief history